 Adapted from the NTL Institute of Applied Behavioural Science Learning Pyramid

 At DIAKI Experiences, we have decided to take it one step further and to offer our participants the opportunity not only to practice what they’ve learned but to live it through an experience.
-In fact, when we learn from a personal experience (whether something from the past or an experience we live as a group during a session), we remember it much more since we’ve lived and experienced it through our senses and it is becoming part of who we are.
+In fact, when we learn from a personal experience (whether something from the past or an experience we live as a group during a session), we remember it much more because we have actually experienced it and it becomes part of us.

-Based on that premise, we’ve developed the DELTA process, which is an interconnected process where participants are offered different fun interactive scenarios to allow them to experience, live and test what they’ve just learned.
-We also accompany our clients with follow-ups to overcome the forgetting curve.
+Based on that premise, we have developed the DELTA process, an interconnected process where participants are offered different fun interactive scenarios to allow them to experience, live and test what they’ve just learned.
+We also provide our clients with follow-ups to overcome the forgetting curve.
 Quick reminders can go a long way to retain and use valuable learnings in the long-term.